 “Holy shit,” I said.
 The ocean was up around Andrew’s ankles.
 Which meant those things—and lord knows what else—could also be around his ankles.

 “We gotta move this thing now,” he said.
 “Be careful.”
-He didn’t seem to be too worried about himself, but I could practically feel him holding his breath as I hobbled out of the tent and onto dry sand, his body rigid and unmoving.
+He didn’t seem too worried about himself, but I could practically feel him holding his breath as I hobbled out of the tent and onto dry sand, his body rigid and unmoving.
 The moon was so bright over the water that I didn’t even need the flashlight to see the ocean and the little uninhabited islands around us.
 Andrew picked up the tent and began to beat its sides with a dirty shirt, getting the jellyfish as far away as possible—even dead, they could deliver a serious sting.
-When he was done, he walked up beside me and looked out at the ocean.
+When he was finally done, he walked up beside me and looked out at the ocean.

 “It’s beautiful,” I said.
 He nodded, the moon lighting his face too.

 That winter in California when we’d first fallen in love on the wooded back roads of Marin County, he’d taken me out on a cold, steep five-mile hike that he used to go on by himself in high school.
 Rain was falling hard on us by the time we reached the top, and the mud was thick and slippery as we pulled ourselves up by roots and rocks to a small swimming hole he’d swam in many times before—but never in the winter.